suyuan32/simple-admin-doc/src/guide/quick-start/codegen/api_example.md

   -j, --json_style string         The JSON tag format, default is camelcase (default "goZero") -m, --model string              The model name for generating e.g. user, if it is empty, generate codes for all models in schema directory
-      --multiple                  Whether the proto contains multiple services -o, --output string             The output path
+      --multiple                  Whether the proto contains multiple services -t, --optional_service          Whether it is an optional service, if true, judgment code will be generated -o, --output string             The output path
   -w, --overwrite                 Whether to overwrite the files, it will overwrite all generated files -p, --proto string              The proto path